qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sustaining_members.rst

 List of current sustaining members
 ----------------------------------

-Annually we also receive support from various organisations who appreciate the work we do and would like to facilitate the sustained development effort that goes into the project.
-These sustaining members are listed below with our thanks!
+Annually we receive support from various organisations who appreciate the work we do and would like to facilitate the sustained development effort that goes into the project.

 :raw-html:`<div id="qgissustainingmembersatom"> <!-- to be filled via javascript loading of atom feed --> </div>`